evccedtech/panopto-transcript-downloader/README.md

 Alternatively, if you're a regular git user you can always clone this repository and manage/modify the script however you please. :-)

 ## How to use

+It's easy!
+If you've enabled the user script in your browser, any time you navigate to the view/edit page for a Panopto-hosted video that has published captions you will a Downloads section added to the menu on the left side of the page.
+This will contain two links: one for captions and one for the transcript.

+Clicking either link will download the associated file using your browser's native method for downloading text files.
+The captions link will download the time-coded captions file Panopto is currently using for the video.
+The transcript link will download a very lightly processed text file that has stripped out line breaks and time codes, and that has capitalized the first word of each sentence.

+Download links will not appear for videos that do not have closed captions enabled.